 Understanding the risk spectrum: Are debt funds risk-free?

 When it comes to investing in mutual funds, understanding the risk spectrum is crucial.
 From equity funds with higher potential returns to debt fund investments offering comparatively better stability, each category holds a specific level of risk.
-However, there's a prevailing misconception that debt funds are entirely risk-free.
+However, there's a prevailing misconception that Debt mutual funds are entirely risk-free.
 In this article, we aim to debunk this myth and shed some light on debt funds.

 While debt funds offer relative stability compared to equity funds, it's important to recognise that debt funds are not totally immune to risk.
 Thus, by understanding the details of debt funds, we can gain a clearer perspective on their true risk profile and make informed investment decisions.